History of Unix, BSD, GNU, and Linux

 There were people who understood the direction of the market.
 For example, Larry McVoy and others warned Sun Microsystems in a 1993 letter titled The Sourceware Operating System Proposal, but it did not have much effect.
 Besides, even that letter was authored 8 years after the 1985 release of i386 CPU, the first PC CPU reasonable enough to run Unix.

 (Sun Microsystems did eventually try to open source Solaris in 2008 under the name OpenSolaris, but without drivers for the diverse PC hardware and after Solaris had already switched to using the GNOME desktop.
-This effort was 10 to 15 years late to begin with, and was discontinued two years later, immediately after the acquisition of Sun Microsystems by Oracle Corporation.)
+This effort was 10 to 15 years late to begin with, and was discontinued only two years later, immediately after the acquisition of Sun Microsystems by Oracle Corporation.)

 Another big, missed opportunity in the ’90s and 2000s was related to graphical components Motif and Common Desktop Environment (CDE).
 Motif and CDE had universal support and were arguably, alongside Unix itself, its flagship components.
 Since much of the early software running on GNU/Linux was ported from Unix, lack of Motif and CDE were significant showstoppers in porting GUI applications and having an industry-standard desktop.
-That did not only slow down the adoption of Unix-like GNU/Linux, but it also deprived the shrinking Unix and Motif/CDE groups of a completely new, massive market and community of users and contributors.
+That did not only slow down the adoption of GNU/Linux, but it also deprived the shrinking Unix and Motif/CDE user groups of a completely new, massive market and community of users and contributors.

 The lack of Motif was particularly frustrating.
 A free software project called LessTif tried to implement a replacement, but never quite succeeded.
 Motif and CDE were eventually released as free software, but only in 2012, after they have lost all relevance and acquired so much of an outdated look and hatred for not being available that people have buried them together with the dinosaurs.
 Their release as free software was 10 to 20 years late.